+The policy must ensure compliance with the relevant legislation, professional and ethical standards and the professional requirements outlined in the Graduate Outcomes and Standards for Education and Training.
 Students should, in certain circumstances, be able to decide not to share information about their health which they had previously agreed to share.
-The applicant's permission will be needed for reasonable adjustments that identify the disability or impairment.
+The applicant's permission will be needed for reasonable adjustments that identify the disability or health condition.
 In circumstances where it is felt necessary to breach confidentiality, where practicable this should be discussed with the student before any action is taken.

-As in all aspects of the dialogue with applicants and students about disability, sensitivity is required.
+As in all aspects of the dialogue with applicants and students about disability or health issues, sensitivity is required.
 This reinforces the importance of training for staff involved in recruitment and selection.
 A student's confidentiality should only be breached when this is necessary to protect the student or others from the risk of serious harm.

-One osteopathic educational institution offers screening to all students during induction to test for dyslexia.
+An osteopathic educational provider offers screening to all students during induction to test for dyslexia.
 This has revealed a much higher rate of undiagnosed dyslexia than anticipated.
 The practice is considered to be non-discriminatory because it applies to all students and is intended to enable appropriate support to be put in place and suitable adjustments to be made - in other words, it is justified as a proportionate measure to achieve a legitimate end.